 1. Inspect the Saw

 Make sure that all of the teeth are level.
 If you have variations in the teeth, you need to get them all to the same level.
 This process is known as jointing.
 Clamp the saw into the vice, using two strips of wood to support the blade and to add rigidity.

 Make sure the teeth protrude 2 inches above the top of the vice.
 Grab the mill file and starting from the heel end of the blade, run it down the tooth line towards the toe.
 It should flatten the facets and leave a uniform line.
 Use three or four strokes to perfect the line.

-The benefit of jointing is that it creates a flat surface at each tooth point to guide your work when you start sharpening.
+The benefit of jointing is that it creates a flat surface at each tooth point to guide your work when you start sharpening the saw blade.

 2. Set the Teeth

 Saw sets are plier-like tools with long handles and a clamp at the other end.
 The pressure to angle the teeth comes from a winding mechanism that acts like a hammer against an anvil.
 When you squeeze the handles together, you will see movement in the tooth.

 Place the saw set so that the center hammer (the metal winding mechanism that bends the tooth against the anvil) aligns with the point of the tooth and squeeze.
 The tooth will move away from you.
 Repeat this process on every other tooth, then flip the saw blade and work along the teeth that you missed out.

 Put on your goggles and reclamp your saw in the vice.
 Make sure the bottom of the gullets are 0.063 inches above the top of the vice.
 Now place the taper file in between the first pair of teeth.
 You should have a tooth set towards the right of you and another away from you to the left.

 With your index finger pressed firmly on the file at the point where it meets the tooth, push the file down into the gullet.
 This should rotate the file into the gullet at an angle that matches the 15 degrees of the crosscut teeth.